CNES/Pandora2D/docs/source/userguide/step_by_step/refinement.rst

 -------------------
 .. warning::
     The optical flow method is still in an experimental phase.
-    The parameter window_size in the matching cost parameters require a value greater than 1 .
+    The parameter window_size in the matching cost parameters requires a value greater than 1 .

 Inspired by [Lucas & Kanade]_.'s algorithm